-My City Hall photography coverage begins at 2 hours which is enough for 15 mins pre-ceremony, the waiting period before the ceremony (which lasts up to 30 mins on average), the ceremony itself, posed family portraits and portraits of you and your partner inside City Hall and leaving the building.
-I recommend 2.5 or 3 hours so there’s enough time for a beautiful location with natural (outdoor!) light.
+My City Hall wedding photography coverage begins at 2 hours which is enough for 15 mins pre-ceremony, the waiting period before the ceremony (which lasts up to 30 mins on average), the ceremony itself (duh!), posed family portraits and photos of the two of you in City Hall and leaving the building.
+I recommend 3 hours so there’s time for a beautiful outdoor location, too.

 03. WHAT ARE SOME GOOD PORTRAIT LOCATIONS?

 There are so many!
 Here are some favorite SF photo locations.
 Many of the most iconic ones (Golden Gate Bridge, Palace of Fine Arts, the beaches) take a a while to drive to, so I also have ideas for places that are within 3 miles of City Hall - so you can enjoy the rest of your wedding day!

 04. WILL YOU PHOTOGRAPH OUR LARGER WEDDING RECEPTION AT A LATER DATE?

 Yes!
 Please let me know when you reach out about your City Hall wedding, if you have a larger reception the same day or another day.
 Planning a meal after your City Hall wedding?
 Check out my guide to restaurants here!